Hatfield Heath: Culture and community

-At the time of the 2011 Census, the parish had a population of 1,930.

-Hatfield Heath village businesses, chiefly centred at the north of the village green, include Chinese and Indian restaurants, a kebab shop, fish and chip shop, two public houses, a café with sub post office, a bakery, a stationers and print shop, a dog parlour, doctors' surgery, two churches, a village hall, a primary school, and two hotels.
+Hatfield Heath village businesses, chiefly centred at the north of the village green along the A1060, include Thai and Indian restaurants, a kebab shop, fish and chip shop, two public houses, a tearoom, a bakery, a stationers and print shop, a dog parlour, GP surgery, two churches, a village hall, a primary school, two hotels, a seafood bar, a grocery store and multiple hairdressers.

-The unlisted Anglican parish church is dedicated to The Holy Trinity, and is in the Diocese of Chelmsford.
+The Anglican parish church, Hatfield Heath Parish Church of England, in the centre of the village, is dedicated to The Holy Trinity, and is in the Diocese of Chelmsford.
 Built in 1859, an 1883 restoration of the church added a south aisle.

-Every summer the Hatfield Heath Festival is held on the village green.
+Every summer the Hatfield Heath Festival (or Hatfest) is held on the village green.
 The festival was started in June 1969 to pay for rebuilding of the village hall and its upkeep.
 After a gap of nine years the festival was revived.
-Its main purpose now is provide the community with a weekend of events.
+Its main purpose now is provide the community with a weekend of events, as well as another being created which also occurs annually in early Autumn.

 Hatfield Heath Cricket Club supports four teams, with its home ground the village green.
 The First XI play in the Herts and Essex Cricket League Division 2 (2018).

 The parish includes Down Hall country house and estate.
 Pincey Brook, a tributary of the River Stort, flows through the parish.

 Beyond the north of the parish is Hatfield Forest, in the neighbouring civil parish of Hatfield Broad Oak, the best surviving example in Britain of an almost complete Royal Hunting Forest.
 The forest is open to the public and covers 1049 acre of woodland, grassland with trees, lake and marsh.

 Transport

-Buses providing services to Hatfield Heath connect to Harlow, Saffron Walden, Chelmsford, Ongar, White Roding and Stansted Airport.
-Nearest rail stations are Bishop's Stortford, Harlow Town, Harlow Mill, Sawbridgeworth, and Chelmsford.
+Buses provide routes between Harlow and Chelmsford via The Rodings and Sheering, as well as a less frequent service between Stansted Airport and Bishop's Stortford via Little Hallingbury and Hatfield Broad Oak.

+The nearest train station is located less than a mile away in nearby Sawbridgeworth, with other nearby train stations including Stansted Airport, Bishop's Stortford and Harlow Mill.

+The closest motorway junction is the J7A in northern harlow on the M11 towards London or Cambridge.